davenicoll/slalom-badge-pi/README.md

 cd badge
 go run main.go
 ```
-`sudo raspi config` ...
+If you run into a problem accessing SPI, `sudo raspi config` ...
 Interfacing Options ...
-SPI ... enable SPI and reboot, if run into a problem accessing SPI.
+SPI ... enable SPI and reboot.